 I looked briefly at Augustine whose expression was rather hopeless.
 I shook my head at him tutting and read on:

-After complaints from neighbours of hearing screaming and loud thudding, police entered with force the home of Harry Bell, a well thought of journalist and critic for the London Times.
+After complaints from neighbours of hearing shouts and loud thudding, police entered with force the home of Harry Bell, a well thought of journalist and critic for the London Times.

 Harry Bell was brutally murdered in a manner beyond description.
 With police keen to find the perpetrator/s, they were reluctant to provide comment.
-But an inside source revealed, ‘A sickening attack and murder the likes of which we’ve never seen.
-Whoever did this, and we don’t know whether it’s one or more attackers, are deeply disturbed and beyond humanity.
+But an inside source revealed, ‘This was a sickening attack and murder the likes of which we’ve never seen.
+Whoever did this, and we don’t know whether it’s one or more attackers, are beyond humanity.
 It was a murder of appalling demonic brutality.
 Never have we witnessed a scene like it.
 Mr Harry Bell was found two nights ago at 5 a.m.
 Upon entering his abode, Mr Harry Bell’s remains were found in his living room.
-His veins had been removed and were placed around his body which had been relieved of its skin.
+His veins had been removed and were placed around his body, which had been relieved of its skin.
 Harry Bell had been left in a seemingly deliberate pose, his hands clutching open the folds of his own chest.
 His heart was exposed and contained a great many contusions.
 Even more horrifying was the discovery of heart tissue and skin found under Mr Bell’s own fingernails.
-It suggests that Mr Bell may somehow have been alive during a fair proportion of this atrocious attack and may have even been forced to partake in his own torturous murder.’
+It suggests that Mr Bell may somehow have been alive during a proportion of this brutal attack and may have even been forced to partake in his own torturous murder.’

-I didn’t get to read more as Augustine snatched the newspaper from my grasp.
+I didn’t get to read on as Augustine snatched the newspaper from my grasp.
 “Your smiling?”

 I knew it was, of course it was, but I wished to calm my associate.

 Augustine sank into one of the dining room chairs, “This is sheer madness.
 Look around us?
 Hmm?
 There is barely anyone left in the castle.
 Whatever we did stops now.
 No more.
-I can’t sleep, I can’t think straight and those God awful animals padding around the place as if they own it.
+I can’t sleep, I can’t think straight with those God awful animals padding around the place as if they own it.
 Hanging around corners and in shadow.
 They just appear without warning.
 And this home of yours.
 It’s changed.
 The air, even the shape and the smell.
-I’m scared to be alone sometimes, to even go to the lavatory alone.
+I’m scared to be on my own, to even go to the lavatory.
 At night I can hear things in the dark and see shadow move.
 I’m losing my mind!
 And now this murder of Bell?
 Jesus Christ.
 Murder doesn’t do it justice.
 We have to stop, demolish that room and leave this place.”